LODSContent/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Walkthroughs/01-Create a virtual machine.md

 5. Switch to the Networking tab to ensure **HTTP (80) and RDP (3389)** are selected in section **Select inbound ports**.

-6. Switch to the Management tab, and in its **Monitoring** section, select the following setting:
+6. Switch to the Monitoring tab and select the following setting:

     | Settings | Values |
     | -- | -- |